 - Remove the stem parts of dates, give a quick wash, place in a deep- bottom pan filled with water just a little above the level of dates.

-- Let it boil until the water level dips to the bottom of the pan and the dates are nice and soft.
+- Drop the tea bags, cover and boil until the water level dips to the bottom of the pan and the dates are nice and soft.

-- Mix 1 tsp of bicarbonate of soda into the tea and mix well.
+- Mix 1 tsp of bicarbonate of soda into the pot, mix well

-- Now pour onto dates, cover and let the dates cool off completely.
+- Cover and let the dates cool off completely.

-- Squeeze the tea bags and remove them
+- Once cooled, squeeze the tea bags and remove them

 - Run your hand through the dates and carefully take the seeds out being careful not to leave any behind

 Let’s get on with the cake now

 - Pre heat the oven to 180C .
 (Always place the cake in the middle of the oven) Oven temp conversion chart http://happyrecipes.co.uk/oven-temperature-conversion/

 - Beat sugar and butter together for about 2 mins or until creamy, using an electric hand mixer.